OfficerClucks/StatsNotes2523/Chapter 1 In Class notes.md

  - Sets are always in capital letters
 An **Element** is something inside a set
- - Elements are typically denoted with lowercase letters x ∈ A x is an element of A x ∉ A x is not an element of A
+ - Elements are typically denoted with lowercase letters

+x ∈ A x is an element of A
+x ∉ A x is not an element of A

+The **Universal set** Ω is the set of all elements that could possibly be considered
+ - Depends on the contest of the set
+   - For tossing a coin Ω = {H,T}
+   - For Dice Ω = {1,2,3,4,5,6}
+   - For noise voltage Ω = {𝑥: −1 ≤ 𝑥 ≤ 1}

+The **Subset** is a set in which every element of that set is an element in another set -Specifically, 𝐴 ⊂ 𝐵 if every member of 𝐴 is a member of 𝐵
+  - Note that we can use the definition of subsets to define set equality: 𝐴 = 𝐵 if and only if (iff) 𝐴 ⊂ 𝐵 and B ⊂ 𝐴

+The **Null** ∅ set is an empty set.
+ - The null set is a subset of every set

+## An Event

+A Subset of Ω is called an Event
+ - Events are groups of possible distinct outcomes.
+Distinct does not mean exclusive.
+  - An example would be A = {1,2,6} B = {4,3,2} are said to be events defined by the sample space Ω = {1,2,3,4,5,6}